reland27/leopart_reproduced/README.md

 Link to the paper: https://arxiv.org/pdf/2204.13101.pdf

 Note that the data, checkpoints and masks are not included in this Github.
-For a better explanation of original project and the links to these files please see: https://github.com/MkuuWaUjinga/leopart
+For a better explanation of the original project and the links to these files please see: https://github.com/MkuuWaUjinga/leopart

 **If you also want to reproduce Table 5 of this paper**